A Survey on QoE-oriented Wireless Resources Scheduling: Introduction

 \section{Introduction}

 Wireless resources scheduling comprises the allocation of physical radio resources among users and the determination of the users' serving order (also known as prioritization).
-The goal is to fulfill some service requirements such as fairness (including avoiding greedy users, where one user consumes overmuch system resources) or congestion, along with other constrains like delay or packet loss rate.
+The goal is to fulfill some service requirements such as fairness (including avoiding greedy users, where one user consumes all or almost all system resources) or congestion, along with other constrains like delay or packet loss rate.

 Compared to wired networks, wireless channels have time-varying behaviors, hence more complex scheduling schemes are required for the latter.
 However, since the scheduling process allows to save resources, wireless schedulers play a crucial role in efficient management of scarce radio resources.